ChrisBoersma/KnowledgeTechnology/README.txt

 You need to have python3 installed

-You need to install Flask
+You need to install the following packages:
+Flask

-this can be done by going to the root and typing: sudo pip3 install flask
+this can be done by going to the root and typing: sudo pip3 install flask sudo pip3 install requests

 To run the sytem navigate to the folder and type the following command: python3 app.py